rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 the editor would for sure need some state unrelated to the document.
 One such state would be if the filter input dialog should be shown or not.
 Another might be which projection to use.
-Imagine that you can press a key to cycle through different projections.
+Imagine that you can press a key to cycle through different projections for example.
 The one chosen must be stored somewhere.

-The new `meta` field might come in handy here.
+We can use the new `meta` field for this.

 ## How long is this going to take?